LilyAsFlora/Ririi/README.md

 The cleanest glasses. *Elili viki.*

+### Dimiution and Augmentation

+Diminution can be marked on a noun by inserting /n/ before final vowels.
+Conversely, for augmentation, this can be done with /z/.

 ### Yes-no Questions

 To form yes-no questions, one can apply the particles _chi_, _chou_ and _chao_ at either end of a sentence.  _Chi_ can also mean "or."
 These particles are not necessary to form questions, and are more suited for emphasis.